University of South Carolina Men's Rugby

 Carolina Uses Experience to Outmatch Kentucky, 104-3

-Columbia, SC - The Men’s Rugby team at the University of South Carolina opened up spring matrix play this past Saturday with a home match against the Kentucky Wildcats.
+Columbia, SC - Carolina Rugby opened up spring matrix play this past Saturday with a home match against the Kentucky Wildcats.
 Excited to kick the season off, the Gamecocks played with energy and speed, never allowing the Wildcats to get a good hold on the match.
 The final score ended at 104-3.

 The Gamecocks scored 16 tries and made 12 conversions in the match, and Kentucky’s points came from a kick after a penalty.
 Carolina fielded an experienced side of many seniors and juniors while Kentucky’s team is still young, accounting for the some of the positive plays that went the Gamecock’s way.
 Matt Augustine of Carolina cited experience and solid scrums as the main reasons for success.
 Strong scrums opened up solid passing lanes and smooth movement to the back lines for the Gamecocks, allowing them to create spacing and break away for long advances.
 Augustine did credit the Wildcats with excellent rucking when they had the ball, pointing out that Kentucky held strong in the trenches when they were on offense.